NVIDIA-AI-IOT/my-jetson-nano-baseboard/docs/setup.md

 To run the sample projects, you will need several Python libraries.
 They can be installed using pip with the following command:

 > pip3 install Jetson.GPIO smbus2 machine

+Because this operation requires internet, I recommend switching the module to the official baseboard and connecting it to the internet via Ethernet.

 ## 2. Editing & Designing